-Before you’ve even entered the museum, you can admire works like the building, the outdoor sculptures and the new Frank Lloyd Wright house being constructed onsite.
+Before you’ve even entered the museum, you can admire works like the building, the outdoor sculptures and the Frank Lloyd Wright house that was reconstructed onsite.
 Inside the galleries, works are displayed by time period, starting with the early 19th century and continuing into the present.

 During my visit, Crystal Bridges had the Van Gogh to Rothko exhibit, which featured lesser-known works by well-known artists.
 They also had Fish Stories, a selection of prints of fish, and Changing Perspectives of Native Americans.

 Crystal Bridges Museum of American Art is located at 600 Museum Way, Bentonville, Arkansas 72712.
 It is open Monday and Thursday from 11 am to 6 pm, Wednesday and Friday from 11 am to 9 pm, Saturday and Sunday from 10 am to 6 pm, and closed on Tuesday.
 Admission is free for the permanent collection due to a partnership with the Wal-Mart Corporation, but you may have to pay for special exhibits and events.

+The parking garage is free for visitors and there are also bicycle racks.
 You can also access the museum by foot from downtown Bentonville through their trail system.
 Access the trail on NE 3rd Street, which will be a 20-minute walk to the museum.

 What to Eat Near Crystal Bridges Museum of American Art